ay0x/maze/README.md

 ## Gameplay
 * Move within the maze using WASD keys
-* Rotate left and right with Q and E respectively
+* Rotate left and right with Left Arrow and Right Arrow respectively
 * Find your way out of the maze

 ## Additional Resources